cculma/Roza_2019/README.md

 |          | Total  | Total | Total | -         | -        | -           |

 ## R scripts

 1. Roza2019_GWAS.R is the main file wich runs GWASpoly analysis using a phenotypic matrix of $400 \times 23$ and a genotypic matrix of $82,156 \times 501$ in GWASpoly format 'ACGT'.

+2. Install and run `updog` to check LD decay.